PhenomenalTechs-hub/Todo-List-Angular-CA/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Hope you all like this project and if you are interested in contributing on this project please do fork on.